ChanderG/c-compiler/README.md

 From the third stage onwards, the file "growth.md" documents the progress in a more thorough manner.
 It has commit by commit explanation.

+###Note to Self
+To clear job, excessive clearing has been used from b68cf55b63554d02166b47503be1ef7e7fc32308 onwards.
+Use phase 2 end commit / parser portion, to get stuff back.